 - Double-check your own health insurance.
 If you don’t have health insurance or you have a high-deductible health insurance plan, you may need to consider medical payments or first-party benefits.
 These coverages also protect your passengers, who would not be covered under your liability coverage.

 - Assume that other drivers are unprepared.
 About 15 percent of drivers aren’t insured at all, and many of the rest have policies that meet only state-minimum requirements.
-Would $10,000 replace your car?
-Uninsured and underinsured motorist property damage coverages can make up the difference.
-(See “Uninsured motorist: What you need to know.”)
+Uninsured and underinsured motorist bodily injury coverages can make up the difference.

 - Keep your income in mind.
 If you are injured in an accident that is your fault, your car insurance won’t make up for any lost income unless you have work loss or similar coverage.

 - Consider your life insurance situation.
-Accidental death benefit pays in the event of an accident that leads to your death or that of another family member/
+Accidental death benefit pays in the event of an accident that leads to your death or that of another family member.

 - Decide if your situation requires the extras.Gap insurance, for example, is needed only if you owe more on a loan than the car is worth.
 Towing and labor might be a waste on a newer car with warranty and road service plan.
 And rental car reimbursement might be handy if your family has only one car, but unnecessary if you have a spare car to use if yours is out of commission.

 - Shop around.
 Available limits, discounts and coverage options vary from one car insurance carrier to the next.
 Decide what types of car insurance you want, find car insurance companies that suit your needs, and then compare quotes to get the best price.